 We are actively seeking donations to support the work of our Youth Action Committee.
 Your donations will help the YAC to make more grants to nonprofits in our local community.

 Be part of the action and support the Youth Fund!

 Awareness of Teen Issues:

 The YAC recently hosted an online conversation about Mental Health, presented by NAMI.
 Here are some of the resources presented.

 Resources for Teen Mental Health:

 In 1991, in efforts to engage youth in the grant making process, the W.K.
 Kellogg Foundation sponsored a Youth Challenge to all community foundations across the state, with two requirements: 1) Raise one million dollars for a local Youth Endowment Fund, to be matched by the Kellogg Foundation; and 2) Create a local Youth Action Committee to oversee this fund and make grants for youth programs in their own community.

 In 1992, the Capital Region Community Foundation met this challenge, and created a local YAC that has been active ever since, engaging young people in philanthropy.
-Since its inception, the tri-county YAC has granted a total of $1,120,396 for local youth programs!
+Since its inception, the tri-county YAC has granted nearly $1.2 million for local youth programs!